-"pipeline quality gas".
-NGLs are used as a feedstock in the petrochemical and oil refining industries, and are worth more than methane.
+Once the gas mixture is gathered from a sufficient number of wells 28. (and often from multiple gathering systems), it enters the inlet of the processing plant.
+To process the gas into methane, crude helium, and mixed NGLs, lessees, such as Defendant, use gas processing plants.
+Sometimes the processing plant is owned by an unrelated third party and sometimes it is owned in whole or in part by lessees.
+Sometimes other impurities in the mixture must be removed such as carbon dioxide, nitrogen, or sulfur (the "treatment cost").
+Methane gas (sometimes called "residue gas") must meet the quality standards for long-haul pipeline transmission set by the Federal Energy Regulatory Commission (FERC) which is called "pipeline quality gas".
+NGLs are used as a feedstock in the petrochemical and oil refining industries. and are worth more than methane.
 NGLs are separated from the gaseous mixture by cooling the mixture until the NGLs become separated.
 This cooling or Cryogenic recovery method usually takes place at temperatures lower than minus 150°F (the "Cryogenic or cooling process").
 The mixture of NGLs is further moved down a liquids pipeline and processed by a fractionator for separation of the NGLs into their component parts ("T&F" or "fractionation").
+Helium is processed into a crude mixture known as "raw helium" or "crude helium".
+Raw helium contains impurities and must be further processed into Grade A helium for commercial sale and use.
 This total processing system involves expensive equipment and requires fuel to operate (collectively, the "processing charge" and/or "plant fuel").

-34. At the tailgate of the processing plant, at least two products emerge: (1) residue gas (or methane gas); and, (2) NGLs (usually a mixture of NGLs, known as "raw make" or "Y" grade).
-Neither are commercially marketable at that point.
+29. At the tailgate of the processing plant, at least three products emerge: (1) crude helium; (2) residue gas (or methane gas); and, (3) NGLs (usually a mixture of NGLs, known as "raw make" or "Y" grade).
+None are commercially marketable at that point.